-1 Metering revenue here is revenue from the maintenance charge applicable to NTS direct connects where the metering installation is owned by National Grid, Further details can be found in the Transportation Statement.
+Metering revenue here is revenue from the maintenance charge applicable to NTS direct connects where the metering installation is owned by National Grid, Further details can be found in the Transportation Statement Statement of the Gas Transmission Transportation Charges.

-Uniform Network Code - Transportation Principal Document Section Y types of Entry Capacity can be traded between Users, such as Monthly System Entry Capacity (MSEC).
+Uniform Network Code - Transportation Principal Document Section Y

+However, although the obligation to pay for Ceapacity remains with the primary purchaser, all types of Eentry Ceapacity can be traded between ShipperUsers, such as Monthly System Entry Capacity (MSEC).

 Having established, by the above methods, the target revenue to be derived from each main category of charge, the next stage is to set the charges2 within each of these charge categories.
-The methodologies used to do this are described in the appropriate paragraphs below.
+The methodologies used to do this are described in the appropriate paragraphsections below.

-All charge rates are rounded to 4 decimal places.
+2 All charge rates are rounded to 4 decimal places.